-The MICU is equipped with state of the art equipment, which includes, but is not limited to a satellite system which allows the unit to receive internet, television, and satellite telephone services, to supplement the cellular telephone system in the MICU.
+The MICU is equipped with state of the art equipment, which include but is not limited to a satellite system, which allows the unit to receive internet, television, and satellite telephone services to supplement the cellular telephone system in the MICU.
 The MICU also contains a portable radio interoperability solution.
 This allows radios on different frequencies to be able to communicate with one another during an incident, when other lines of communications have failed.

 The command area is located in the rear of the MICU and has a total of five work stations, each containing a radio and one ACIC/NCIC Terminal capable of requesting criminal records checks and registration checks.
 The command area has an LCD screen to view images from a camera, atop a forty foot retractable mast, attached to the center of the MICU.

 The dispatch/communications center is located at the front of the MICU.
 It has a plasma television for watching news coverage.
 The MICU is capable of accommodating nine dispatch or other work stations.
 It contains a number of satellite phones, one desktop computer, numerous law enforcement and fire radios, as well as a flat panel television to view maps, camera images or news coverage.

 The MICU with its 12KW generator, on board lavatory and galley is completely self-contained.